kennywall/import-test/_posts/2011-04-28-github-releases-new-api-version.md

 domain: apievangelist.com
 image: http://kinlane-productions.s3.amazonaws.com/github/github-round.png
 ---
-{% include JB/setup %}<p>Github has released version 3.0 of their API.
+{% include JB/setup %}Github has released version 3.0 of their API.
 Using the new Github API users canmanage labels, issue comments, milestones, and events.
 The new API also has full support for Gists.
 They've also made several updates to their RESTful approach: